wicakgeming/Body-Mass-Index-Calculator/README.md

 # Body-Mass-Index-Calculator
 Made with :
-  -ESP32
+- ESP32
-  -Load Cell 150 kg max
+- 150 KG Load Cell
-  -HX711_ADC
+- HX711_ADC
-  -Ultrasonic
+- Ultrasonic sensors
-  -Database using mysql / phpmyadmin
+- Mysql / phpmyadmin

 *Calibration needed when it cold started

 #Was hosted with webhost000.com to gain easy access and Realtime data acquisition